Skip to main content

 The greatest military achievement of Ibrahim was the subjugation of Gwalior which was then being ruled by Vikramajit whose father Man Singh had successfully frustrated designs of previous Lodi ruler Sikandar Lodi.
 Ibrahim sent an army to the principality of Gwalior on the pretext that Vikramajit had offered shelter to Ibrahim‘s younger brother, Jalal Khan, who also eyed the Delhi throne.
 Jalal Khan was killed on the order of Ibrahim who also imprisoned his other brothers for life thus eliminating any possible rival of his.
 Vikramajit became a vassal of Delhi Sultanate.

-However, Ibrahim’s another military campaign resulted in his defeat when he attacked the Rajput principality of Mewar which was ruled at that time by Rana Saiigram Singh , popularly called Rana Sanga, a valiant soldier endowed with extraordinary military prowess.
+However, Ibrahim’s another military campaign resulted in his defeat when he attacked the Rajput principality of Mewar which was ruled at that time by Rana Sangram Singh , popularly called Rana Sanga, a valiant soldier endowed with extraordinary military prowess.

 First Battle of Panipat 1526